Redbench: Workload Synthesis From Cloud Traces: Evaluation using

-\textbf{Baseline benchmark.} To evaluate the effectiveness of \systemname{}'s workload generation approaches, we compare them against a simple baseline based on traditional benchmarks, which we call the \emph{Round-Robin baseline}, which selects queries based on read/write proportions only.
-As such, instead of matching or generating queries based on the Redset trace properties, this naive baseline cycles through queries from the support benchmark (i.e., JOB \& CEB) in a round-robin fashion.
-We then select as many distinct \SELECT{} queries as there are unique read queries in the Redset trace.
+\textbf{Baseline benchmark.} As discussed in \Cref{subsec:related_wl_synth}, with the exception of PBench, other existing benchmarks were not designed to reproduce the characteristics of real workload traces.
+However, due to reproducibility issues with PBench and despite greater patching efforts, we were not able to use it as a baseline.
+Hence, to evaluate the effectiveness of \systemname{}'s workload generation approaches, we compare against a baseline based on traditional benchmarks, called the \emph{Round-Robin baseline}, which selects queries solely based on read/write proportions.
+Instead of matching or generating queries based on the Redset trace properties, this naive baseline cycles through queries from the support benchmark (i.e., JOB \& CEB) in a round-robin order.
+We select as many distinct \SELECT{} queries as there are unique read queries in the Redset trace.
 To approximate the temporal query mix, the baseline follows a fixed read/write pattern based on the overall ratio observed in Redset (e.g., a 2:1 read/write ratio becomes $r,r,w,r,r,w,\ldots$).
-Because JOB and CEB only contain read queries, we inject simple DML statements, i.e., deleting and reinserting a row, to simulate cache invalidations.
-Arrival times are uniformly interpolated between the start and the end of the original trace, resulting in evenly spaced queries.
+Since JOB and CEB contain only read queries, we inject minimal DML invalidators (lightweight single-row delete/insert statements, analogous to our matching-based synthesis) to simulate cache invalidations.
+Arrival times are uniformly interpolated between the start and end of the original trace, resulting in evenly spaced queries.